-For easier access to the brake fluid reservoir it is recommended to remove the hexagon screw (a).
+For easier access to the brake fluid reservoir it is recommended to remove the hexagon screw 6.
 Then move the container outwards as indicated in the illustration.
-Remove plug (b) with rubber boot (c) and add brake fluid DOT 5.1 (Shell Advance Brake DOT 5.1) up to the "MAX" mark.
+Remove plug 6 with rubber boot 7 and add brake fluid DOT 5.1 (Motorex Brake Fluid DOT 5.1) up to the "MAX" mark.
 Replace rubber boot and plug.
 Overflown or spilled brake liquid must be rinsed off with water.
 Mount the screw and fix the brake fluid reservoir to the frame, always making sure to prevent kinks in the connecting hose.

-\land WARNING \land Never use DOT5 brake fluid!
-It is based on SILICONE OIL AND OF A PURPLE color.
-Seals and BRAKE HOSES MUST BE ESPECIAL LY ADAPTED TO IT.

-- STORE BRAKE FLUID OUT OF REACH OF CHILDREN. - BRAKE FLUID CAN CAUSE SKIN IRRITATION.
-AVOID CONTACT WITH SKIN AND EYES.
-IF YOU GET BRAKE FLUID IN YOUR EYES, RINSE WITH PLENTY OF WATER AND CONSULT A DOCTOR.
+- NEVER USE DOT5 BRAKE FLUID!
+IT IS BASED ON SILICONE OIL AND OF A PURPLE COLOR.
+SEALS AND BRAKE HOSES MUST BE ESPECIALLY ADAPTED TO IT. - STORE BRAKE FLUID OUT OF REACH OF CHILDREN. - Brake fluid can cause skin irritation.
+Avoid contact with skin and eyes.
+If YOU GET BRAKE FLUID IN YOUR EYES, RINSE WITH PLENTY OF WATER AND CONSULT A DOCTOR.

-!
-CAUTION !

-- Don't let BRAKE FLUID GET IN CONTACT WITH PAINT, IT IS 5 AN EFFECTIVE PAINT
+- DON'T LET BRAKE FLUID GET IN CONTACT WITH PAINT, IT IS AN EFFECTIVE PAINT - Use only clean brake fluid taken from a tightly sealed container.

-REMOVER.

-- Use only clean brake fluid taken from a tightly sealed container.